stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 2. Check the merkle root

-3. Check that coinstake reward is <= fees + block subsidy
+3. Check that the coinstake reward is <= fees + block subsidy

    ​